 In addition to settings that you can customize, there are also Gmail Labs that can be enabled.
 These labs are experimental features that have not been fully incorporated into the Gmail product.
 Several useful labs are discussed below.

-For more general information on how to use Gmail, please see the Google Apps Learning Center.
+For more general information on how to use Gmail, please see the G Suite Learning Center: Gmail.

 To change your mail settings click on the Options link (denoted by a gear) in the upper right hand corner and choose Mail Settings.
 You will have a list of categories (tabs) across the top of your screen (discussed further below).